Suman942/Dagger/README.md

     fun inject(car: Car)
 }

-Scope Annotation:-
+Scope Annotations
-@Singleton  // single instance in whole app lifecycle
+🔹 @CustomScope
+Purpose: Used for a specific Activity or Fragment.
-@Custom scope // for activity or fragment - single instance till the lifecycle of that particular fragment or activity
+Instance Lifecycle: A single instance is created and shared only within the lifecycle of that particular Activity or Fragment.
+Use Case: When you want dependencies scoped to the screen's lifecycle (not shared globally).

+🔹 @Singleton
+Purpose: Used for global singleton dependencies.
+Instance Lifecycle: A single instance is created for the entire app lifecycle.
+Use Case: For classes like Retrofit client, Room database, Repositories, etc., which should exist once globally.